Decision Tree Visualizations using Sankey Diagrams or Charts

 Sankey diagrams are perfect for displaying decision trees (e.g., CHART, CHAID).
-I used to think that Sankey diagrams were just one of those cool visualizations that look amazing at first, but then don’t turn out to be useful for any real-world problems.
+I used to think that Sankey diagrams were just one of those cool visualizations that look amazing at first, but then don't turn out to be useful for any real-world problems.
 I am happy to report I have this wrong and when it comes to visualizing decision trees, you should definitely try the Sankey diagram (sometimes known as a Sankey chart).

-Perhaps you have not come across Sankey diagrams before?
+Perhaps you have not come across Sankey diagrams or Sankey charts before?
 The most famous of them all, created by Charles Joseph Miniard in 1861, shows the ill-fated march of Napoleon to Moscow and back.
-The tree-branch-like image that goes across the visualization is proportional to the size of Napoleon’s army.
+The tree-branch-like image that goes across the visualization is proportional to the size of Napoleon's army.
 Brown represents the advance of Napoleon, with the army shrinking the closer he gets to Moscow.
 Black shows the retreat from his Pyrrhic victory.
 Immediately, we can see why Sankey diagrams may naturally be a good choice for visualizing decision trees.

-A more typical example is the load energy flow Sankey diagram below, which shows UK energy sources and applications.
+A more typical example is the load energy flow Sankey diagram or Sankey chart below, which shows UK energy sources and applications.

 Cool?
 Yes.
 However, I tried to apply these to a whole host of problems, and I kept getting results completely devoid of insight.
 Then, in an epiphany, which no doubt means that I have stolen the idea from somebody else (perhaps Kent Russell?), it occurred to me that Sankey diagrams are the perfect solution to an age-old visualization problem: how best to represent data from a classification tree.